 |3-5||Online multiplayer gaming, 4K streaming||50 - 100 Mbps|

 |More than 5||All of the above plus sharing large files and live streaming video.||150 to 200 Mbps|

 But another broadband expert told Tom's Guide that the more bandwidth you have, the better, up to a point.
 Christopher Mitchell, director of the Community Broadband Networks Initiative at the Institute for Local Self-Reliance in Minneapolis, said this will ensure you have enough bandwidth when you really need it — for example, if you have a big file to upload or you're doing sophisticated work on your network. .

 However, "anything over 10 Gbps to a home user is pretty likely overkill," Mitchell said.
 "Only a few networks in the U.S. do 10 Gbps.
 A gig everywhere should be a goal — not because people will max it out, but because it will ensure everyone can do what they want without worrying about the network being the bottleneck.”

 Though there's debate over how much internet speed you need, it's clear that ISPs benefit from your desire for faster internet speeds.
 But they can also provide some insight into how much speed you really need by listing how many devices can connect to the network at any given time.

 Comcast Xfinity, a prominent ISP in the U.S., has varying prices based on speed.
-If you listen to the above engineer, you can probably get away with the company's cheapest package, offering you download speeds of up to 25 Mbps.
+If you listen to the above engineer, you can probably get away with the company's cheapest package, which offers download speeds of up to 60 Mbps.
 The plan is available for new customers at $30 per month and, according to Xfinity, should be able to accommodate up to five devices simultaneously connecting to the internet.